 - How we collect and hold information?

-We only collect personal information for purposes that are directly related to the services and activities of HPC.
+We only collect personal information for purposes that are directly related to the services and activities of Hunter Primary Care.

 Our methods for the collection of personal information are lawful and fair.
 It is our usual practice to collect personal information directly from the individual or their authorised representative.
 Sometimes we collect personal information from a third party or from a publicly available source, but only if the individual has consented to such collection or would reasonably expect us to collect their personal information in this way or, if it is necessary, for a specific purpose such as the investigation of a privacy complaint.

-In circumstances where HPC will have no need to contact an individual in the future, and is not required or authorised by law to deal with identified individuals, they have the right to anonymity or pseudonymity when providing information.
+In circumstances where Hunter Primary Care will have no need to contact an individual in the future, and is not required or authorised by law to deal with identified individuals, they have the right to anonymity or pseudonymity when providing information.

-At times, HPC may receive unsolicited information.
-If unsolicited information is received, HPC will determine whether the information could reasonably have been collected as if it had solicited the information.
+At times, Hunter Primary Care may receive unsolicited information.
+If unsolicited information is received, Hunter Primary Care will determine whether the information could reasonably have been collected as if it had solicited the information.
 If not, the information will be de-identified or destroyed, provided it is not unlawful to do so.